 - One pasteis costs 1.1 EUR and most of the people buy them to go

-The only place we’ve stopped by chance at, was the place next to the Congress Center of Lisbon, from where we had an amazing view over the river and over the 25 Abril Bridge.
+The only place we’ve stopped by chance at was the place next to the Congress Center of Lisbon, which offers an amazing view over the river and over the 25 Abril Bridge.